valerianie/Assignment1/README.md

 - **InsectSprays** contains the counts of insects in agricultural experimental units treated with different insecticides.
 - **Fertilizer** contains data on fertilizer consumptions in various countried from 2005-2011

-We made a pull request to ?? to add ...
+We made a pull request to https://github.com/gtarriba/GabrielRepo.
+We added message=FALSE in  swisspres.Rmd to suppress message in output.